hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace.html.markdown

 * `zone_redundant` - (Optional) Specifies if the EventHub Namespace should be Zone Redundant (created across Availability Zones).
 Changing this forces a new resource to be created.
 Defaults to `false`.

-~> **Note:** `zone_redundant` is computed by api based on the availability zone in each region.
+~> **Note:** For eventhub premium namespace, `zone_redundant` is computed by api based on the availability zone feature in each region.
 User's input will be overridden.
-It will turn into a computed property in 4.0 provider.
+Please explicitly sets the property to `true` when creating the premium namespace in a region that supports availability zone since the default value is `false` in 3.0 provider.

 * `tags` - (Optional) A mapping of tags to assign to the resource.